 With all the preserved, historical, religious, culture-filled buildings in Rocamadour, we all wonder: Is Rocamadour a UNESCO site?

 The answer is both a YES and a NO. Rocamadour is not a UNESCO site by itself.
 However, Rocamadour has a historical structure that is a part of a much broader UNESCO site called the “Routes of Santiago de Compostela in France.”

 The historical Structure in Rocamadour included in Routes of Santiago de Compostela in France UNESCO site(s) is the Basilique Saint-Sauveur et crypte Saint-Amadour, located in Rocamadour’s Sanctuaries.

-Lastly, if you are looking for a city with a UNESCO site, I recommend Strasbourg.
+Lastly, if you are looking for a city with a UNESCO site, I recommend Strasbourg (see my 22 reasons to visit Strasbourg).
 It is the capital of Europe and has a UNESCO historical district, fairytale spots, and stunning modern buildings—all to feed your hungry wanderlust!

 Save it on Pinterest.

 Please share if you find this article helpful! 🙂